 If you type more than one search term, we will display all the results in which one, some or all of the terms occur, but we will head the list with results with the best match.

-When you make a simple search the search term will be analysed and if there are more terms the search is divided into various parts.
+When you make a simple search the search term will be analyzed and if there are more terms the search is divided into various parts.
 All these parts lead to potential search results and are combined with an OR, which can lead to very big search result sets.

 By clicking on the triangle symbol in the entry field, you will leave the simple search application, and start an advanced search.
 This means that you will limit your results to the category in which you are searching (multimedia, specimen or taxon) and to the specific fields in which you are searching.